gvwilson/sensibleadventures/short-stories/litany.md

 "The Litany teaches us that this is just one age of many, and a short one at that.
-Apparently we're going to end it ourselves, so killing people seems…pointless."
+Apparently we're going to end it ourselves, so killing people seems...pointless."

 "*We're* going to end it?"
 George asked incredulously.

 Affie nodded out the window at the unseasonally warm winter.
 "We have the dubious distinction of being the only race in the Litany to destroy itself.
-And if that was all we accomplished, the Yith might never have taken an interest in us.
+And if that was all there was to it, the Yith might never have bothered with us.
 Except somehow we come back.
 Ages and ages from now,
-after the Ck'chk'ck and the Sareeav, after the earth has been frozen for half a billion years, we come back."
+after the Ck'chk'ck and the Sareeav, after the earth has been frozen for an aeon, we come back."

 George threw up his hands.